shnartho/go-jenkins-argocd/README.md

 ### 🖥️ Servers Setup
 1. EC2: To connect using aws ec2 instances, first check if "etc/ssh/sshd_config -> PasswordAuthentication yes", incase it is set to no then change it to yes otherwise using putty you cant connet to the ec2 instances.
-1. Jenkins: Install java runtime environment.
+2. Jenkins: Install java runtime environment.
 For Jenkins installing follow https://www.jenkins.io/doc/book/installing/linux/.
+3. ArgoCD: For argocd installation follow

 🎯 In summary, Updating code and pushing it to git repository will trigger the webhook, jenkins will pull the updated code repo in the project workspace and execute necessary shell comands for port and running the website.